psychemedia/island-tales-book-one/11-elder-puckaster.md

 John Kann,
 You tall man."

-$\pagebreak$

 John Kann nodded assent, and squatted himself upon the turf without more ado.
 Puck immediately climbed up on his knee, and then reaching up as high as he could, he caught hold of the lowest button of John's waistcoat, and then scrambled up a little higher.
 At length he got one of his feet firmly planted upon the edge of his waistcoat-pocket, and resting the other upon one of his buttons, he said,

 "Stoop, Mr. Kann,
 You tall man."

 John bowed his head as he was directed, and Puck immediately crammed some of the dust up his nostrils.
 John Kann gave a loud sneeze, so violent, indeed, that it shook his hat clean off his head, to John's great dismay, for he thought he must have crushed to death at least a dozen of his little friends.
-However, they all got out of the way quicker than thought; and, standing in a wide circle round him, they set up a loud shout the moment they heard him sneeze,and kept on cheering for some time.
+However, they all got out of the way quicker than thought; and, standing in a wide circle round him, they set up a loud shout the moment they heard him sneeze, and kept on cheering for some time.
 But, what was the most wonderful part of the whole, it seemed to him that the moment he sneezed he grew considerably smaller, shorter, and thinner; yet, as his clothes fitted him just as close, they must have grown smaller at the same time.

 Mr. Puck administered another pinch of the powder.
 John Kann sneezed again, and instantly became a size smaller.
-The fairies setup another shout, hurrahing like wild things.
+The fairies set up another shout, hurrahing like wild things.
 Another pinch — another hurrah, — John had got again a size smaller.
 This was repeated until John Kann, had become a little thing, like his neighbours; upon which he said to his friend Puck,

 "Please, Mr. Puck, don't make me any smaller, or I shall grow into nothing at all, or I might run a dangerous risk of being eaten up by accident by a field-mouse."

-$\pagebreak$

 To which Mr. Puck answered,